MJDavison/Cook-Log/README.md

 ```
 Give an example
 ```-->
-Not Avaliable
+Not Available
 ## 🎈 Usage <a name="usage"></a>

 <!--Add notes about how to use the system.-->
-Not Avaliable
+Not Available

 ## 🚀 Deployment <a name = "deployment"></a>

 <!--Add additional notes about how to deploy this on a live system.-->
-Not Avaliable
+Not Available

 ## ⛏️ Built Using <a name = "built_using"></a>